-Decision (BUAD only):

-Based on the results of 2020-2021 assessment cycle, the faculty will review the chosen topics related to business statistics for the School of Business Knowledge Exam and ensure these topics are highlighted in BUAD2120 - Basic Business Statistics.
+Action - Decision (BUAD only): Based on the results of 2020-2021 assessment cycle, the faculty will review the chosen topics related to business statistics for the School of Business Knowledge Exam and ensure these topics are highlighted in BUAD2120 - Basic Business Statistics.
 Between 2018-2019 and the 2020-2021, the faculty member teaching the BUAD2120 classes refined the topics covered in the class to make sure certain topics were covered in more depth while the discussion of some other topics was eliminated.
-Going forward, other strategies for student success the course faculty will employ include:
+This change in topic coverage could have led to the increase in the mean percentage on the discipline area test.
+Other strategies for student success in the course employed were:

-- Development and implementation of a strategic communication plan to emphasize specific learning resources available to students. - Production of instructor-led videos available on-demand to all students demonstrating concepts and techniques taught in the course. - Increased focus on the hypothesis testing procedure theory in relation to decision-making - Creation and dissemination of a mapped-out flow chart depicting the decision process on the selection of specific inferential tests.
+- Development and implementation of a strategic communication plan that emphasized specific learning resources available to students. - Production of instructor-led videos available on-demand to all students demonstrating concepts and techniques taught in the course. - Increased focus on the hypothesis testing procedure theory in relation to decision-making - Creation and dissemination of a mapped-out flow chart depicting the decision process on the selection of specific inferential tests.